mvillamante/mvillamante/README.md

 </p>

-## Hello there!
-I'm Michaella 👋
+## <span style="font-family:'Verdana'; font-size:24px"> Hello there!
+I'm <span style="color:606c38">Michaella👋

-## About Me  🚀
+## About Me🚀
-Welcome to my corner of the code universe!
+<span style="background-color: #283618; padding: 1px; border-radius: 100px;text-align: justify;"> Welcome to my corner of the code universe!
 I'm Michaella Villamante, an enthusiastic developer with a passion for web developing.
+I thrive on [specific hobbies or activities related to your interests].

-### What I'm Passionate About 🌟
+## What I'm Passionate About
 -
 -
 -